-Steve Bannon Leaves White House & Twitter Has No Sympathy
+Steve Bannon Has Finally Left The White House & Twitter Isn’t Holding Back

 Well, he outlasted Sean Spicer, at least.
 On Friday, Aug.
 18, the news officially broke: President Donald Trump reportedly decided to push out White House Chief Strategist Steve Bannon, the hyper-controversial, widely criticized former Breitbart chief who first joined the Trump campaign in its final months.
 And let's just say that the denizens of social media weren't shy about dishing up some takes and responses ― Twitter reacted to Steve Bannon's reported White House exit with just as much shock and delight as you might expect.